tamzidrazzaque/xfin/README.md

 About us?:

 What is XFin?
-App designed to inspire new adventures.
+An app designed to inspire new adventures.

 Disclaimers:
-*All locations shwon are verified and does not showcase private or protected properties.
+*All locations shown are verified and do not showcase private or protected properties.